 American football is the most popular sport in the USA.
 Therefore, sportsbooks targeting bettors in the USA focus on providing bets on these sports.
 But, in other countries, soccer is known as football and is the most popular sporting event.
 So, sportsbooks take these sports and list upcoming events.

 They also allocate odds to each team in the event.
-For example, the bookie will create odds for the Cincinnati Bengals playing against Cleveland Browns.
+For example, the bookie will create odds for the Cincinnati Bengals playing against the Cleveland Browns.
 The bookie’s goal is to get an equal amount of money wagered on Cincinnati and Cleveland.
 That way, the money from the losing side can cover winnings.

 This would leave the bookie with no profit.
 So, the bookie has to adjust the odds to reflect his profit, commonly referred to as juice, vig, or vigorish.
 Usually, a bookie will ask you to wager $110 to win $100.
 This is just a ratio.
 In other words, players can wager $55 to win $50, $22 to win $20, or $11 to win $10.